jshores281/PROGLOG/readme.md

 ProgLog
 ----------------------------------------
 ----------------------------------------
-A simple command line interface utility for making progress notes, daily to-do lists or any kind notes needed for future reference.
+A simple command line interface utility for making progress notes, daily to-do lists or any kind of notes needed for future reference.

 <br>